What can you complain about?

 Parish councils have their own Code of Conduct, which is available on their website or from the Clerk.

 Anyone can make a complaint about a Councillor.
 If several people wish to make the same complaint about a member, there is no need for each person to fill out an individual form.
 You can make a group complaint on one form, indicating who will act as the lead complainant.

 What do you need to tell us?

 Tell us as much as you can about the complaint you wish to make.
+You need to tell us which part of the Code of Conduct in Part 6 of the Constitution has been breached.
 You will be able to upload documents in support of your complaint as you complete the online form.